10 Easy Steps to Growing Your Own Food

 Most fruits and vegetables have a natural season - a time in the year when harvests will be at their most ripe and delicious.
 What this means for you is that there's also often a best time to plant them.
 Get yourself a diary or calendar, and pencil in appointments with yourself for sowing and harvesting your plants.

 Even if your vegetable garden is smaller, or you're going to be growing food in a couple of small containers, try to vary what you're planting.
 Your first bumper crop of green beans will be exciting, but several smaller crops of different fruits and vegetables over the course of the year will keep you enthused - and you'll learn so much more.

 A simple squeeze test will give you an idea whether your soil tends towards clay, sand, or loam.
 It will also help you establish whether you'll need to prepare the soil before you start sowing your produce.
-Potatoes, carrots and onions will fare well enough on the ground in a clay soil, but for strawberries you might be better using a raised bed or container with a shop bought topsoil.
+Potatoes, carrots and onions will fare well enough on the ground in a clay soil, but for strawberries you might be better using a raised bed or container with topsoil.